1121621052/Urban-Mapping-Fall-2022/HW2.md

-The following are my maps that I created for this assignment: https://drive.google.com/drive/folders/1Dnm4GV0MWoPvg4Vufi1ux9w8i_wZnP1b?usp=sharing You can also view it in my wiki.
+The following are my maps that I created for this assignment: https://drive.google.com/drive/folders/1Dnm4GV0MWoPvg4Vufi1ux9w8i_wZnP1b?usp=sharing You can also view them in my wiki.

 Which areas of Manhattan had the largest number of 311 noise complaints?
 What are some reasons you can think of for these trends?
   By looking at the Graduated map of noise complaints by NTA, those areas are Chinatown, Soho, and upper manhattan.